The 12 Best Countertop Compost Bins To Buy

 - Easy to clean and empty for less mess

-I keep reiterating that I don’t like plastic compost pails.
+I keep reiterating that I don’t like plastic compost pails for kitchen scraps.
 But even though I don’t, this one has great design elements.

 With a touch, your spring-loaded lid will pop open, ready to add material.
 A compost bag can be suspended within to catch your waste products.
 And its design allows air to flow from the bottom of the bin upward, reducing the amount of smells.

 It also keeps the material drier than a normal bin, which slows decomposition in the kitchen.
-While you want this stuff to break down quickly, it’s better if it does it in the pile or worm bin!
+While you want this stuff to break down quickly, it’s better if it does it in your own compost pile or worm bin!

 - Leak proof and eliminates Smells

-Finally, we come to the bin-that-is-not-a-bin.
+And now we come to the compost bin-that-is-not-a-bin.
 Or, rather, it’s a bin and it’s compost fodder, too.

-If you’re someone who finds it difficult to have enough brown waste in your bin, this is your choice.
+If you’re someone who finds it difficult to have enough brown waste in comparison to kitchen scraps in your bin, this is your choice.
 Squeamish about cleaning out the gunk in your pail?
 This will fix that, too.